Gambling Counselling Online. Brian Dennis. M.A. MBACP (Accred.)

-I help problem gamblers to help themselves to stop gambling.
-All gamblers do have control of their gambling; whether they use that control is their decision.
+I help people to help themselves.
+All people have control of their behaviours; whether they use that control is their decision.
 Counselling can help that control be used.
-For further information please see my other website at: www.counsellingexeter.co.uk
+For further information please see my other website:

-Gambling counselling online.
+Gambling counselling internationally.
 Do you want to change gambling problems?
 Brian Dennis Counselling.

 I offer counselling via the internet to clients who have gambling problems and want to stop gambling.
 I am a professional counsellor practising in UK and worldwide by internet.

-Many gamblers will think that they do not have money to pay counselling to stop gambling.
+Many gamblers will think that they do not have money to pay for counselling to stop gambling.
 Then they continue gambling, which loses more money.
 Stopping gambling can be a one-time change of life.
 It will involve personal effort and some costs.
-The effort is a personal decision, the cost will be less than continuing the gambling losses.
-Each gambler has to make their own decision to stop, or to continue.

-If you wish to stop, I can help you.
-I cannot garantee it will happen, that will be your effort and decision.
-Stopping gambling will change your life.
+If you wish to stop gambling, I can help you.
+I cannot garantee you will stop; that will be your effort and decision.
+We will work on developing your efforts to stop.

 In some ways 'gambling', or taking a chance, is natural to humans - it is how primitive mankind survived.
 Humans tried various foods and lifestyles; if they guessed correctly they survived, if incorrectly they might not.

 Gambling is an industry which, cleverly, appeals to some people to gamble.
-Gamblers know that they are more likely to lose than to win, however they fool themselves into believing that they are likely to win - against the odds.
+Gamblers know that they are more likely to lose than to win, however they fool themselves into believing that they will win - against the odds.
 The industry encourages that self-deception.

 The gambling industry uses many techniques and tools to influence people towards making irrational decisions to gamble, or continue gambling.